Succulent plants are becoming more and more popular every day because of their easy-care personalities and their attractive appearance.

 Beware of True Aloe and Aloe Vera

-The many types of aloe plants are very popular as houseplants, and in warm environments, they also do well in the landscape.
+Many aloe plants are very popular as houseplants, and they also do well in the landscape in warm environments.

-It’s important to know that not all aloe are created equal, though.
+It’s important to know that not all aloe are created equal.
 Some types are quite toxic to kids, pets, and livestock.

 Aloe vera, a common houseplant, is one of these varieties.
-This plant contains saponins and anthraquinones which can include vomiting, diarrhea and lethargy if ingested. [source]
+This plant contains saponins and anthraquinone, including vomiting, diarrhea, and lethargy if ingested. [source]

 True aloe is another species of this plant that can result in dire symptoms if ingested.